Missouri COVID-19 deaths rise 20% after reporting lag; Illinois reports biggest daily case jump

 ST. LOUIS — Missouri's known COVID-19 deaths spiked 20% Friday after what state officials are calling a reporting lag.
-Meanwhile, Illinois reported its most new cases of the virus in a single day since the start of the outbreak.
+Meanwhile, Illinois reported its most new cases of the virus in a single day since the outbreak began.

-Missouri also had a jump in new cases, reporting 304 new positive tests Friday for a total of 6,625 total cases, including 262 deaths in the state.
+Missouri also had a jump in new cases, reporting 304 new positive tests Friday for a total of 6,625 total cases and 262 deaths.

 Williams said the jump in cases was also connected to a reporting lag.
 Technical difficulties at a large national private lab resulted in the lab reporting about a week's worth of tests to the state at once.
 Normally labs are required to report positives within 24 hours to the state, Williams said.

-In Illinois, state officials on Friday announced 2,724 new cases of COVID-19, topping the previous daily high of 2,049 which was reported Wednesday.
+In Illinois, state officials on Friday announced 2,724 new cases of COVID-19, topping the previous daily high of 2,049 on Wednesday.
 There were 39,658 total cases in the state Friday and 1,795 deaths, including at least 47 deaths in the Metro East.

 Hospitalizations connected to COVID-19 rose slightly in the St. Louis region Friday.

-At St. Louis’ major hospital systems — BJC HealthCare, Mercy, SSM Health and St. Luke’s Hospital —701 people with or suspected of having the virus were getting treatments, up seven from the day before.
-Patients in intensive care units fell by two to 168 and 114 people with COVID-19 were using ventilators to breathe, down 9 from the day before.
+At St. Louis’ major hospital systems — BJC HealthCare, Mercy, SSM Health and St. Luke’s Hospital —701 people diagnosed with or suspected of having the virus were receiving treatment, up by seven from the day before.
+Patients in intensive care units fell by two to 168, and 114 people with COVID-19 were using ventilators to breathe, down by 9 from the day before.

-Dr. Alex Garza, head of the has said St. Louis Metropolitan Pandemic Task Force, has about 5,500 available hospital beds, including about 1,000 beds in intensive care units.
+Dr. Alex Garza, head of the St. Louis Metropolitan Pandemic Task Force, has said St. Louis has about 5,500 available hospital beds, including about 1,000 beds in intensive care units.
 Hospitalizations in the area are projected to peak this weekend, according to the task force.

 In both Missouri and Illinois, state counts of the virus have differed from totals provided by local health departments.
-But the latest numbers released at the local level in the metro area include:
+The latest numbers released by local municipalities in the metro area include:

 St. Louis County: 2,653 cases, 117 deaths.
 The county announced 135 additional cases and 15 new deaths Friday.
 Deaths reported recently in the county include Roman Catholic priest the Rev. Robert Menner.
-Menner, 77, was living at the Regina Cleri retirement community in Shrewsbury where, as of Friday, there have been at least 21 confirmed cases of COVID-19 and several hospitalizations among the about 30 residents.
+Menner, 77.
+He was living at the Regina Cleri retirement community in Shrewsbury where, as of Friday, there have been at least 21 confirmed cases of COVID-19 and several hospitalizations among about 30 residents.

-St. Louis: 966 cases, 46 deaths as of Thursday.
+St. Louis: 1,000 cases, 47 deaths.
 Deaths connected to the city include at least seven nursing home residents at Life Care Center in St. Louis.

 St. Charles County: 512 cases, 26 deaths.
 Confirmed cases connected to the county include at least 60 residents and 12 staff at Frontier Health & Rehabilitation nursing home.
 At least 13 residents at the nursing home with the virus have died.
 There have also been at least 33 cases reported at the CenterPointe psychiatric hospital in the county.